About this course

 Graduates of the Graduate Diploma in Communications Law will:

-- Apply knowledge and skills to demonstrate autonomy, well-developed judgement, adaptability and responsibility as a practitioner or learner in the field of communications law.
+Apply knowledge and skills, as a practitioner or learner in the field of communications law, to demonstrate:

 Advanced understanding of the changing knowledge base in the relevant area of law